linked-db/linked-ql/README.md

 await savepoint.rollback(); // true
 ```

-a SELECT query and get a result set back:
+or a SELECT query, and get back a result set:

 ```js
 const rows = await client.query('SELECT * FROM users WHERE id = 4');
 console.log(rows.length); // 1
 ```

-an `INSERT`, `UPDATE`, and `DELETE` query with a `RETURNING` clause and get a result set back:
+or an `INSERT`, `UPDATE`, or `DELETE` query with a `RETURNING` clause, and ge backt a result set:

 ```js
 const rows = await client.query('INSERT INTO users SET name = \'John Doe\' RETURNING id');